 “We have an incredibly broad portfolio of products, from large format displays, video walls and projectors to brackets and cabling.
 Whatever the requirement we can tick pretty much every box.
 We can offer a good, better and best option, and we can be agnostic, not pushing one technology or vendor.”

-At Midwich, we have an extensive market knowledge means it can provide resellers and their customers with the information they need to make an informed decision.
+At Midwich, we have an extensive market knowledge, which means that we can provide resellers and their customers with the information they need to make an informed decision.
 “We have experience and contacts throughout the industry, and spreadsheets and tables of relevant data,” says Kaylor.

 As well as being a one-stop-shop for product, we offer a comprehensive range of services from creating marketing materials to arranging leasing.
 “We can get it in front of the customer, supply it, finance, and support it.
 Plus, as well as having a deep understanding of the education market, our people are past masters at account management and relationship building.”